 Take a step back in history and pay a visit to this national treasure called the Het Schip.
 If you wish to truly appreciate the architectural tapestry of Amsterdam, then this is the perfect place to start your journey.
 The Het Schip is a structure that was built to the ideals of the Amsterdam School which was a movement between 1910 and 1930.
 In the past, it was used to house the working class and it features a meeting hall and a post office.
 Today, the monument opens its doors to visitors as a museum and enlightens visitors about the building and educates about the ideals of the Amsterdam School.
 Following a tour of the Het Schip, you will start recognizing other buildings that are peppered around the city, which are modeled by the Amsterdam School.

-Last but definitely not least, you should visit the majestic Rijksmuseum, which is among one of the worlds finest art museums paying tribute to both local and international artists alike.
+In Amsterdam, old buildings aren’t a novelty.
+One such historic structure to visit is the majestic Rijksmuseum, which is among the world’s finest art museums that pay tribute to both local and international artists alike.
 Tourists flock to this museum to gaze upon the art masterpieces which adorn the walls of the interior.
 Due to the popularity, much like most of these building, it’s best that your order your tickets online to fast track your entry.
 The museum is a grand display of Amsterdam’s Golden Age and it features 80 galleries teeming with a complete collection of treasures.
 Before you even enter, you will be whisked away by the whimsical charm of the sculpture-filled gardens boasting colorful flowerbeds, water features and much more.

-If Amsterdam isn’t on your travel bucket list already then the grandeur of these architectural treasures will have you packing your bag and heading for the next flight to this great city.
+In Amsterdam, historic buildings and modern structures share the cityscape.
+If this city isn’t on your travel bucket list already, then the grandeur of these architectural treasures will surely have you packing your bag and booking the next flight out.

 Get Trip101 in your inbox